Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 # learnware_list is the list of loaded learnware
 reuse_job_selector = JobSelectorReuser(learnware_list=learnware_list)

-# test_x is the user's data for prediction, predict_y is the prediction result of the reused learnware
+# test_x is the user's data for prediction
+# predict_y is the prediction result of the reused learnware
 predict_y = reuse_job_selector.predict(user_data=test_x)
 ```